-Access path: [Device Management] -> [Save/Load]
+Access path: [Device Management] → [Save/Load]

 HMI label Factory setting

-[Save backup image] SBK
+[Save backup image] SBK -

-This Term parameter can be used to save the actual product inal. configuration and cybersecurity policy into the Display
+This parameter can be used to save the actual productor Terminal. ct configuration and cybersecurity policy into the Display

 Display Terminal File name configurable

 Plain text No

 Graphic Yes

+'

-[Loa [Load backup image] OBK
+[Load backup image] OBK

-This parameter can be used to select a product configuration and cybersecurity policy configuration previously stored in the Display Terminal and apply it to the soft starter.
+guration and cybersecurity policy configuration previously

+stored in the Display Terminal and apply it to the soft starter.

-Saving a device image can also be done by connecting the soft starter to SoMove and by saving a \.bki file on your PC hard disk.
+Saving a device image can also be done by connecting the soft starter to SoMove and by saving a .bki file on your PC hard disk.